a multifaceted soul

 And there he was, sitting on an old barber chair stained here and there with colour, to observe the work just finished.
 Two minutes before starting to daydream with us.

-Forms and figures, from the world of dreams, are told in the reflections of light on the surface of the door; a fabulous language amplifies the changing atmospheres generated by the glass giving real depth to the characters and designs that seem to be animated with life of their own.
+Forms and figures of the dream world are told in the reflections of light on the glass mirror surface; a fantastic language amplifies the changing moods that seem to have no border and gives real depth to their characters, animating life of their own.

 Glass is a kind of trap for the light: it captures it, slows it down, gives it value and then, after changing it, frees it.
 Stained glass adds colour to the light.
 That the light brings out, transports it, spreads it.